 Consider purchasing shipping insurance for your items so you’re covered if something arrives damaged.
 You can build this into the cost of the item, include it as a shipping upgrade add-on through your shipping profile, or add it as a listing variation option.
 If it’s optional, make sure the customer understands what your shop policies cover if something is broken in transit.

-Following the best practices below not only keeps your buyer informed about the status of their order, but also increases your chances of becoming a Star Seller.
+Following the best practices below not only keeps your buyer informed about the status of their order, but also increases the likelihood of your order qualifying for Etsy Purchase Protection.

 Ship on time